MeteoSwiss-APN/pyflexplot-test/README.md

                                   in which case the infile pairs and presets are paired in order

+  --install-dir PATH              install directory in which git clones and
+                                  their venvs are saved

   --new-data PATH                 path to data directory for --old-rev;
                                   overrides or defaults to --data; ignored if --infile and/or --infiles-old-new are passed